Persistent Organic Pollutants

 Contamination levels of POPs in locally consumed foods are monitored by the Centre for Food Safety of the Food and Environmental Hygiene Department under a routine food surveillance programme.
 The Government Laboratory analyses the levels of POPs contamination of the collected food samples.

-Total daily exposure of local residents (average consumers) to dioxins/furans during the period of 2011-2014 was estimated to be 0.73 pg TEQ/kg bw/day1 (assuming negligible intake via drinking water route).
-Its monthly intake value was below the Provisional Tolerable Monthly Intake of 70 pg TEQ/kg bw/month2 set by the Joint FAO/WHO Expert Committee on Food Additives.
-Dietary intake was the major route, accounting for 98.6% of total exposure of local residents to dioxins/furans.
+According to the 2023 study, dietary exposure of local residents to dioxins/furans and dioxin-like polychlorinated biphenyls (PCBs) was estimated to be 14.44 pg TEQ/kg bw/month1 (assuming negligible intake via drinking water route), a value well below the Provisional Tolerable Monthly Intake of 70 pg TEQ/kg bw/month set by the Joint Food and Agriculture Organization of the United Nations / World Health Organization Expert Committee on Food Additives.
+Dietary intake was the major route, accounting for 99.2% of total exposure of local residents to dioxins/furans and dioxin-like PCBs.

-Results of human health risk assessment indicated that there was neither unacceptable inhalation nor dietary chronic/carcinogenic risk of toxicological concern associated with a lifetime exposure of local residents to the current levels of POPs contamination in the local environment and locally consumed food items.
-Levels of POPs in the local marine biota were found to be well below national/overseas Food Safety Standards/Action Levels of the Mainland China, the US and the European Community.
+Results of human health risk assessment indicated that there was no unacceptable inhalation or dietary chronic/carcinogenic risk associated with a lifetime exposure of local residents to the current levels of POPs contamination in the local environment and locally consumed foods.

 _______________________________